paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 This project provides various implementations of the Fibonacci sequence in Rust, including recursive, memoized, iterative, and dynamic programming approaches.
 It also includes a Kubernetes deployment using Helm charts using minikube.
+Cluster has also Prometheus and Grafana installed to monitor the application.

 > [!TIP]
 > The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.